kiwi0fruit/jats/README.md

   1 and 5 functions set long-term life goals of a person, and 2 and 6 do not.
 This give rise to a hypothesis that 3 and 7 functions can be superior to 4 and 8 functions in context of goals.
 But that's a speculation only.

 ## 8. Quadras and functions.
 Why quadras grouped this way?
-Resolute vs. paCific types
+Central vs. Lateral types

 Socionics **quadras** split 16 types to 4 groups.
 Each group has **PE** type with a dominant extraverted perceiving function, **JI** type with a dominant introverted judging function, **JE** type with a dominant extraverted judging function and **PI** type with a dominant introverted perceiving function.